Tractable Uncertainty for Structure Learning: Introduction

 Understanding the causal and probabilistic relationship between variables of underlying data-generating processes can be a vital step in many scientific inquiries.
 Such systems are often represented by causal Bayesian networks (BNs), probabilistic models with structure expressed using a directed acyclic graph (DAG).
 The basic task of structure learning is to identify the underlying BN from a set of observational data, which, if successful, can provide useful insights about the relationships between random variables and the effects of potential interventions.
 However, even under strong assumptions such as causal sufficiency and faithfulness, it is typically impossible to identify a single causal DAG from purely observational data.
 Further, while consistent methods exist for producing a point estimate DAG in the limit of infinite data \citep{chickering2002ges}, in practice, when data is scarce many BNs can fit the data well.
 It thus becomes vitally important to quantify the uncertainty over causal structures, particularly in safety-critical scenarios.

 Bayesian methods for structure learning tackle this problem by defining a prior and likelihood over DAGs, such that the posterior distribution can be used to reason about the uncertainty surrounding the learned causal edges, for instance by performing Bayesian model averaging.
 Unfortunately, the super-exponential space of DAGs makes both representing and learning such a posterior extremely challenging.
 A major breakthrough was the introduction of order-based representations \citep{Friedman03Ordermcmc}, in which the state space is reduced to the space of topological orders.
-This was used as the basis of discrete MCMC schemes, where the smaller state space and smoother posterior landscape proved to be a major advantage.
-Further work in this direction has developed to allow for more flexible specification of priors, as well as to mitigate the prohibitive computational requirements of the original method \citep{Kuipers17Partition,agrawal2018imap,Viinikka20Scalable}.

-Unfortunately, the number of possible orders is still factorial in the dimension $d$.
-Thus, even for relatively small $d$, it is infeasible to represent the posterior as a tabular distribution over orders.
-Approximate Bayesian structure learning methods have thus sought to approximate the distribution using samples of DAGs or orders \citep{Lorch21Dibs,agrawal2018imap}.
-However, such sample-based representations are limited in the information they can provide.
+Unfortunately, the number of possible orders is still factorial in the dimension $d$, making it infeasible to represent the posterior as a tabular distribution over orders.
+Approximate Bayesian structure learning methods have thus mostly sought to approximate the distribution using samples of DAGs or orders \citep{Lorch21Dibs,agrawal2018imap}.
+However, such sample-based representations have very limited coverage of the posterior, restricting the information they can provide.
 Consider, for instance, the problem of finding the most probable graph extension, given an arbitrary set of required edges.
-Given the super-exponential space, even a large sample may not contain even a single \emph{order} consistent with the given set of edges, making answering such a query impossible.
+Given the super-exponential space, even a large sample may not contain even a \emph{single} order consistent with the given set of edges, making answering such a query impossible.